SureRouge502/Myphone3.0/README.md

 Myphone section
 ---------------
 <br/>
-1. Connect Wired : Allows user to connect to their android device when connected via USB.
+1. Connect Wired : Allows user to connect to their android device when connected via USB.<br/>
 2. Connect Wireless : Allows user to connect to their android device wirelessly via WIFI.
-TO use this just enter the IP address of the Device you want to connect to and click "Connect Wireless".
+TO use this just enter the IP address of the Device you want to<br/> connect to and click "Connect Wireless".<br/>
 3. Connect Audio : Lets you connect audio streaming service //Sndcpy// to your connected device so you can stream audio.
-Works for both Wired and Wireless
+Works for both Wired and Wireless<br/>
 <br/>
 **NOTE**: In order to stop the audio streaming , just tap "STOP" on audio forwarding notification on your android.
 <br/><br/>